 1. Absenteeism

-Disengaged employees are often late to meetings or group activities.
-They may also call in sick more often than engaged employees.
-When you notice that absenteeism is becoming a common occurrence with a particular employee, chances are that the employee has become disengaged.
+Disengaged employees often show up late to meetings and miss group activities.
+They also tend to call in sick more often than engaged employees.
+If absenteeism is becoming common for a particular employee, they may be disengaged or on the path to it.

-Solution: Have a one-on-one conversation with the employee to better understand why they are absent from work.
-Listen carefully to what they have to say because disengagement doesn’t have to be related to work.
-Your employee might be going through a difficult time in their personal life.
-If that’s the case, show empathy and support your employee through this difficult time.
+2. Listen with empathy: When your employee starts talking, listen up!
+Try to understand why they’re absent from work.
+For example, your employee might be going through a difficult time in their personal life.
+If that’s the case, show empathy and support, person to person.

 2. Negative Attitude